 Material - Constructed of the best high quality impact resistant polypropylene (extremely durable hard thermoplastic polymer) available.
-This ensures color fastness, durability, and chemical resistance in each and every Sport-Loc tile.
+This ensures color fastness, durability, and chemical resistance in each and every Indoor Sports tile.

 Size - 12" x 12"